Philip PYRGIOTAKIS, et al.

 Abstract

-Various embodiments of the present invention relate to, among
+Various embodiments of the present invention relate to,

-engineered water nanostructures (iEWNS) encapsulating and
+enhanced engineered water nanostructures (iEWNS) encapsulating

-applying iEWNS to the substrate.
+substrate by applying iEWNS to the substrate.